CodeUnit10X/animal-farm/README.md

-# A bunch of buildroot configurations for Raspberry Pi
+# Buildroot configurations for vairous Raspberry Pis and Beagle Bones.

-raspberry pi zero 2w buildroot raspberry pi 3 buildroot
+Set BR2_EXTERNAL to the target you want.

+## Raspberry Pi 3

+Support for neat little seengreat 1.3 keypad and display hat.

+## Raspberry Pi 4

+Buildroot image with support for Waveshare DPI 35 display

+## Raspberry Pi Zero 2W

+Buildroot image with support for Waveshare LorA hat userspace tinkering, uio irq etc.